What facts about abortion do I need to know?

 Medication Abortion

-mifepristone and misoprostol) that cause your uterus to become so toxic that your baby can't survive.
+You take pills (mifepristone and misoprostol) that cause your uterus to become so toxic that your baby can't survive.
 More pills cause profuse cramping and bleeding.
 If all goes well, your tiny dead baby will come out of your uterus through your vagina.
 You can then flush it down the toilet or wash it down the drain.
 It’s like an early, extremely-painful miscarriage that you cause yourself and endure all alone.
 Some women prefer this to having an old man they've never met before between their legs.

 How well does abortion work?